ZanzyTHEbar/TOF-Keyboard/README.md

-# Project for Adam James
+# Project for TOF based keyboard emulation

 ## Description

-This is a project for Adam James.
+This is a projectthat was contracted, and uses IR based Time of Flight sensors to trigger Keyboard presses via USB HID when certain thresholds are met.
 It is a simple esp32s3 USB application that will:

 * Multiplex some TOF sensors
 * Act as a keyboard for a PC
 * Send data to a PC via USB CDC or HID

+> **Note**: This project can use any HID based MCU - like the Arduino Pro Micro.

 ## Hardware